-In the 1980s, a mysterious new disease called Acquired Immune Deficiency Syndrome (AIDS) caused by the newly discovered human immunodeficiency virus (HIV) swept over the country.
-With a fatality rate nearing 100%, the epidemic’s deadly nature and lack of understanding of how HIV was transmitted led to national panic.
-In Kokomo, Indiana, that panic was turned against a teenager with hemophilia named Ryan White and it turned him into a social pariah.
+In the 1980s, a mysterious new disease called Acquired Immune Deficiency Syndrome (AIDS) caused by the newly discovered human immunodeficiency virus (HIV) swept America.
+With a fatality rate nearing 100%, the epidemic’s lethal combined with the public’s lack of understanding of how HIV was transmitted led to nationwide panic.
+In Kokomo, Indiana, that panic was turned against a teenager with hemophilia named Ryan White, who quickly became a social pariah after testing positive.

-But instead of retreating from the limelight, White became the poster child for the AIDS epidemic.
-He spent the remaining years of his life as a public advocate for AIDS awareness and help end the stigma around the disease.
+But instead of retreating from the limelight, Ryan White became the poster child for the AIDS epidemic and the misunderstandings surrounding it.
+He spent the remaining years of his life as a public advocate for AIDS awareness and help end the stigma around the disease before ultimately dying of it himself on April 8, 1990.

 When scientists diagnosed the first case of AIDS in 1981, no one had any idea that it would become a raging epidemic — or how awful it would be.